Meet multifactor authentication requirements of memorandum 22-09

 Use password protection to enforce a common list of weak passwords that Microsoft maintains.
 You can also add custom banned passwords.

-Use self-service password protection to enable users to reset passwords as needed, such as after an account recovery.
+Use self-service password reset to enable users to reset passwords as needed, such as after an account recovery.

 Use Azure AD Identity Protection to be alerted about compromised credentials so you can take immediate action.